driskell/log-courier/docs/log-courier/Configuration.md

 ## Location

-The service configuration for Log Courier in the packages versions (using the service wrappers from the [`contrib`](contrib) folder) will load the configuration from `/etc/log-courier/log-courier.yaml`.
+The service configuration for Log Courier in the packaged versions (using the service wrappers from the [`contrib`](contrib) folder) will load the configuration from `/etc/log-courier/log-courier.yaml`.
 When running Log Courier manually a configuration file can be specified using the [`-config`](CommandLineArguments.md#-configpath) argument.

 ## JSON Comments